César Canario

-César Alexis Canario (born 18 August 1987) is an Argentinian football forward playing for Deportivo San Pedro from the Primera División de Guatemala.
+César Alexis Canario (born 18 August 1987) is an Argentinian footballer.

 Born in Santa Fe, Argentina, he started playing with the local club Club Atlético Colón in 2004.
-Colon sent him in 2009 abroad on loan to Paraguayan Primera División side Club 2 de Mayo.
-Next, he moved back to Argentina but this time went on loan to Sportivo Italiano, a club which had just been promoted to the Primera B Nacional league.
-After returning to CA Colon and playing with their reserves team, in January 2011 he moved to Europe and signed with Bosnian Premier League side FK Leotar.
-In summer 2011 he will leave Leotar and return to Argentina to play with Huracán de Tres Arroyos and, after 6 months, he will move abroad again, this time to Ecuador to join Espoli.
+Colón sent him on loan to Paraguayan Primera División side Club 2 de Mayo in 2009.
+Next, he moved to Sportivo Italiano, a club which had just been promoted to the Primera B Nacional league.
+After returning to CA Colon and playing with their reserves team, in January 2011 he signed with Bosnian Premier League side FK Leotar.
+In summer 2011 he left Leotar and returned to Argentina, to play with Huracán de Tres Arroyos., and, after 6 months, he will move abroad again, this time to Ecuador to join Espoli.